Teaching, composing, performing with Suz!

 She played by invitation at the White House in Washington, D.C., and appears live and on 23 albums with a diverse array of performers in the Pacific Northwest, including her most recent group “The Wallop Sisters” (formerly “the Ukes of Hazard”), with whom she co-hosts the monthly Corvallis Ukulele Cabaret community Singalongs.

 Suz’s music can be heard in network television, PBS, commercials and videos, in Piano Dreams: the Movie, in Jane Eyre, the Musical Classic (with playwrite Kristina Harris), and on the CD “Ringtone Theatre: Volume 1” featuring short musical comedy sketches for cellphones and comic relief.
 Her songs are available online at many nifty digital marketplaces.
-Her newest musical, Scar, with book by Brian Watkins and orchestrations by Richard Emmet, is in the final stages of completion and should be out in the world in the coming years.
+Her newest musical, Scar, with book by Brian Watkins and orchestrations by Richard Emmet, is in the final stages of completion and should be out in the world soon (with Covid’s permission, of course!).